kslides/kslides/README.md

   output {
     // Write the presentations to a file enableFileSystem = true
-    // Also serve up the presentations via HTTP enableHttp = true
+    // Do not serve up the presentations via HTTP enableHttp = false
   }

+  presentationConfig {
-  // Default values for all presentations presentationConfig {
+    // Default config values for all presentations
   }

   presentation {